Hydramatic: Design

 The Hydramatic was fitted with two pumps to pressurize its hydraulic control system and provide lubrication of internal components.
 The front pump was a variable displacement vane unit driven from the fluid coupling housing, which meant oil pressure would be available immediately upon starting the engine.
 Relatively constant pressure was maintained by moving a slide inside the pump, which had the effect of changing the pump's displacement and therefore the volume of oil being delivered.

 The rear pump was an unregulated gear pump driven from the transmission output shaft, which meant it was capable of pressurizing the transmission if the vehicle was in motion.
 This feature made it possible to push-start a vehicle with a dead battery if the vehicle could be accelerated to at least 15–20 mph.
 At higher speeds, the rear pump provided all the oil volume that was needed to operate the transmission and the front pump's slide was nearly centered, causing that pump to produce little output.

 In first gear, power flow was through the forward planetary gear assembly (either 1.45:1 or 1.55:1 reduction, depending on the model), then the fluid coupling, followed by the rear gear assembly (2.63:1 reduction) and through the reverse gear assembly (normally locked) to the output shaft.
 That is, the input torus of the fluid coupling ran at a slower speed than the engine, due to the reduction of the forward gear assembly.
 This produced an exceptionally smooth startup because of the relatively large amount of slippage initially produced in the fluid coupling.
 This slippage quickly diminished as engine RPM increased.

 When the transmission upshifted to second gear, the forward gear assembly locked and the input torus now ran at engine speed.
-This had the desirable effect of "tightening" the coupling and reducing slippage, but unfortunately also produced a somewhat abrupt shift.
-It wasn't at all uncommon for the vehicle to lurch forward during the 1-2 shift, especially when the throttle was wide open.
+This had the desirable effect of "tightening" the coupling and reducing slippage, but also produced a somewhat abrupt shift.
+It was not at all uncommon for the vehicle to lurch forward during the 1-2 shift, especially when the throttle was wide open.

 Upon shifting to third, the forward gear assembly went back into reduction, and the rear gear assembly locked.
 Due to the manner in which the rear gear assembly was arranged, the coupling went from handling 100 percent of the engine torque to about 40 percent, with the balance being handled solely by the gear train.
 This greatly reduced slippage, which was audible by the substantial reduction that occurred in the engine RPM when the shift occurred.

 The shift from third to fourth gear locked the forward gear assembly, producing 1.00:1 transmission.
 The fluid coupling now only handled about 25 percent of the engine torque, reducing slippage to a negligible amount.
 The result was a remarkably efficient level of power transfer at highway speeds, something that torque converter equipped automatics could not achieve without the benefit of a converter clutch.